-Software development initiative often fail because the organization sets unrealistic goals for the "iron triangle" of software development:
+Software development initiatives often fail because the organization sets unrealistic goals for the “iron triangle” of software development:

 The development team has failed at renegotiating the situation, and is forced to try to deliver under those constraints anyway.
 In the end, if the team delivers at all, the quality of the delivered product suffers and the iniitiative is almost always late and over budget anyway.
 To be effective, project managers must understand the implications of the iron triangle.